France is the most visited country in the world.

 The Swiss have won 20 Winter Olympics Alpine Skiing gold medals.

 The French are the 2nd biggest consumers of alcohol in the world.

 Scout often says that style of skiing in Europe is different to North America (and Japan).
 And by style we don't mean parallel turns or one-piece ski suits.
 The style of a typical ski day in a European resort is not about being first on the lifts, thrashing the slopes for six hours and going home to cook dinner in a condo.
-Instead the ski day starts with a leisurely breakfast, slipping on skis to make the journey to lunch followed by a few runs on your way back to the village.
-Lunch (usually a couple of courses accompanied by a nice bottle of wine) is the key focus of the day.
-After a couple of hours in the hotel's wellness centre (usually consisting of a hot tubs, ice cold plunge pools, several saunas and steam rooms and a relaxation area) it will be off to a five course dinner, usually in the hotel.
+Instead, the ski day starts with a leisurely breakfast, slipping on skis to make the journey to lunch followed by a few runs on your way back to the village.
+Lunch (usually a couple of courses accompanied by a nice bottle of wine) is the key focus of the day and where you ski revolves around where you're lunching.
+At the end of the day, after a couple of hours in the hotel's wellness centre (typically consisting of a hot tubs, ice cold plunge pools, several saunas and steam rooms and a relaxation area) it will be off to a five course dinner, usually in the hotel.

 There are literally thousands of ski resorts to choose from in Europe.
 Whether you're a family, first-timers, party goers or thrill seekers Scout can help you find and book the perfect destination and hotel.

 Méribel is a chic chalet-style village in the heart of the extensive 3 Vallées ski area.
 It has some excellent slopes, a hopping après scene and luxurious hotels, mixed with private chalets.